GoogleChrome/web.dev/src/site/content/en/blog/badging-api/index.md

 ### Tell us about the API design

-Is there something about the API that doesn't work like you expected?
+Is there something in the API that doesn't work as you expected?
 Or are there missing methods or properties that you need to implement your idea?
-Have a question or comment on the security model?
+Do you have a question or comment on the security model?

 * File a spec issue on the [Badging API GitHub repo][issues], or add your thoughts to an existing issue.